Spreading dynamics of an infection in a growing population: Numerical and analytical results for the simplified model

-The selection of $\lambda=\lambda_-$ gives a phage wave traveling at $c_-=\bar{c}(\lambda_-)$ from the lower dispersion relation, while the upper dispersion gives a speed $c_+=c(\lambda_-)$ for the infected cell wave.
-In other words, the phage dispersion relation controls the dynamics of the system; this then imposes a shallow decay on the infected cell wave, generating a higher wave speed.
+In other words, the phage dispersion relation controls the overall dynamics of the system; this then imposes a shallow decay on the infected cell wave, generating a higher wave speed.
+Whereas in the standard FKPP analysis the wave is selected that has the maximum stable steepness, in our coupled system the selected wave has the maximum steepness that is stable for \emph{both} populations.
 This represents a novel speed-selection mechanism: the infected cell wave speed is not determined by the initial conditions but by a front shape that emerges from the dynamics of the system itself.
-A similar, but distinct, mechanism was presented in ref.~\cite{Rosalind_genetics_2014}, in which a mutation spreads through a population which itself is expanding in space.
-There, the exponential front of the entire population wave provided a slowly decaying front for the wave of genetic modification that followed, causing that second wave to accelerate.
+This mechanism is reminiscent of that identified in ref.~\cite{Rosalind_genetics_2014}, in which a mutation spreads through a population which itself is spreading spatially.
+There, the exponential front of the entire population wave provided a slowly decaying front, which acts as an initial condition for the wave of genetic modification that followed, causing that second wave to accelerate.
+This is distinct from our mechanism: in ref.~\cite{Rosalind_genetics_2014} there is no back-coupling between the overall population wave and the mutation wave, so the overall population wave would travel at a fixed rate independent of the mutational dynamics behind it and even in the absence of mutations.
+In our system the two wave speeds $c_-$ and $c_+$ are instead generated by a two-way interaction between bacteria and phage.